Are you a creative person who is passionate about helping charities expand their reach?

 - Working to make a difference to some of the most pressing health issues of the world today.

-- Flexible working arrangements (adequate time will need to be spent in the office on the campus of the Royal College of Physicians in Regent’s Park).
+- Flexible working arrangements (with a minimum of 2 days/week will need to be spent in the office on the campus of the Royal College of Physicians in Regent’s Park, as COVID-19 allows).

 - C3 is a team of friendly and enthusiastic colleagues who come from various countries and ethnic heritage and we will welcome even more diversity.